veertuinc/anka-docs/intel/Release Notes/_index.md

 - New Feature: Add the `display_controller` option to set pg [GH Issue](https://github.com/veertuinc/packer-plugin-veertu-anka/issues/72)
 - Bug Fix: Ensure file uploading is fixed [GH Issue](https://github.com/veertuinc/packer-plugin-veertu-anka/issues/77)
 - Bug Fix: Changing hw.UUID to hw.uuid as that's what hypervisor looks for

 ---

-### Jenkins Plugin 2.6.1 - Dec 23rd, 2021

-- **Bug Fix:** When running on Jenkins 2.319, "null" was being passed when tag was set to latest (empty)

----